danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 create        spec/factories/products.rb
 ```

-Afterward, you can safely clean up the generated files:
+Afterward, you can safely clean up the generated files since this was just a test:

 ```bash
 bin/rails destroy model Product